Table of Contents

 Important information about the scapula: Superior tilt and retroversion

-The joint capsule of the shoulder joint
+Joint capsule of the shoulder joint

 The synovial membrane is very thin and consists of intima and subintima.
 The intima consists of 1–4 layers of synoviocytes that produce synovial fluid.
 The subintima, however, is composed of loose connective tissue.

-The joint capsule is grown together with the labrum within the cavity.
+The joint capsule is developed together with the labrum within the cavity.
 While the synovial membrane attaches to the apex of the labrum, the attachment of the fibrous membrane is located at the base.

-Bursa subtendinea musculus subscapularis and Bursa subcoracoidea
+Bursa subtendinea musculus subscapularis and bursa subcoracoidea

-The ligaments of the shoulder joint
+Ligaments of the shoulder joint

-The pars superior originates ventral to the tuberositas supraglenoid and inserts above the lesser tuberosity of the humerus, where it connects with the transverse humeral ligament.
+The pars superior originates ventrally to the tuberositas supraglenoid and inserts above the lesser tuberosity of the humerus, where it connects with the transverse humeral ligament.
 In this section, the tendon of the subscapularis muscle covers the ligaments.